Where to get a home equity loan: finding the best lender for your needs

 Key takeaways

-The average American mortgage-holding homeowner is sitting on a little over $300,000 in available equity, according to property information and data analyst CoreLogic — a substantial ownership stake, and up roughly $100,000 since pre-pandemic days.
-To enable them to tap into that equity, obtaining cash for different needs, many lenders offer home equity lines of credit (HELOC) or home equity loans.
+The average American mortgage-holding homeowner is sitting on close to $305,000 in equity, according to property information and data analyst CoreLogic — a substantial ownership stake, and up roughly $100,000 since pre-pandemic days.
+To enable people to tap into that equity, obtaining cash for different needs, many lenders offer home equity lines of credit (HELOC) or home equity loans.

 Traditionally, you sought such home equity financing from your friendly local bank or savings and loan association.
 Now, though, there are several other types of institutions that provide them as well.
 Home equity products have been a booming business since home prices and values took off in 2020.